The transformation into motherhood is such an incredibly powerful journey and your postpartum recovery happens in layers.

 It goes without saying that good nutrition is key to healing for any kind of recovery, whether childbirth, surgery, or illness.

-Vitamin C-rich foods are also necessary for wound healing and helps our bodies to absorb more plant-based iron.
+Vitamin C-rich foods are also necessary for wound healing and helps our bodies to absorb iron.

-It’s also a good idea to take a plant-based iron supplement like Floradix which is a liquid herbal supplement that is easily absorbed or liquid chlorophyll which is derived from iron-rich nettles or alfalfa.
+It’s also a good idea to take a plant-based iron supplement like Floradix - a liquid herbal supplement that is easily absorbed or liquid chlorophyll which is derived from iron-rich nettles or alfalfa.

 The First Forty Days by Heng Ou has some great recipes that you can prep - this book is absolutely essential and it should be on everyone’s postpartum recovery list no matter how you give birth.